December 22, An Open Letter to Ruth Reichl.

 Is this a good long term approach?
 Well, by the numbers its kinda dumb.
 What are you going to do in 20 years when you need the money that was in the 401K?
 Actually the question -and answer- are not all that simple.
 Remember that $1.5 trillion of your 401K just evaporated in the final 4 months of 2008.
 Did we (or you) get any value for that money?
 Nope.
 So what if the floodgates opened a bit so we spend some of the un-evaporated residual.
 And then the economy gets a little bit better.
 And, amazingly, the value of the remaining holdings gets a little better, too.
 Sounds like Pollyanna don't it.
 Something for nothing.
 But why should this be crazy?
 We just lost a whole bunch something for nothing in the last third of 2008.

+Let's face it.
+Economics modelling has been revealed as a recipe in search of science.
+Dear old Alan Greenspan is left with,"those of us who have looked to the self-interest of lending institutions to protect shareholder's equity (myself especially) are in a state of shocked disbelief."
+Didn't he ever consider self-interest as a motivator?
 How do you compare shareholder equity with an Aston Martin and a Manhattan penthouse (including garage containing aforementioned Aston)?
 Wells Fargo was just caught willing to spend the bailout money on a Las Vegas junket.
 Screw shareholder equity.
 Till the news broke, anyway.
 So maybe its time for something new.
 Just an idea, and Barak doesn't have to print more money to make it happen.